kitchensjn/kitchensjn.github.io/drafts/2023-05-02-visualizing-human-genetic-diversity.md

 ---
 layout: "post"
 permalink: "/blog/visualizing-human-genetic-diversity"
-title: "DRAFT - Visualizing Human Genetic Diversity"
+title: "Visualizing Human Genetic Diversity"
-date: "May 02, 2023"
+date: "May 15, 2023"
 authors: "James Kitchens and Graham Coop"
 skills: [Genetics, D3, Python, R]
 description: A key insight from human genetics is that, as a species, we are all very genetically similar and share much of our genetic variation.
 Our genome can be depicted as a string of letters (A, T, G, and C), referring to the four nucleobases found in DNA.
 Two humans picked at random are identical at ~99.9% of sites in their genomes; at ~1/1000 sites, your chromosome might carry an A while the other person’s chromosome carries a T.